braydentang1/US-to-CAD-Exchange-Rate-Forecasting/README.md

 Requires Docker.
 You may need sudo privileges in order to run the following docker commands.

-To recreate this repository from scratch (and to host the Shiny app on shinyapps.io):
+To recreate this repository from scratch (and to run the Shiny app locally):

 1) Clone this repository.
 2) In the root directory of this repository, run: